The Kardashians: Production

 The first season premiered on April 14, 2022, and consisted of ten episodes.
-Post the season finale, which ended on a cliffhanger, media outlets started speculating a second season.
+After the season finale, which ended on a cliffhanger, media started speculating a second season.

-Prior to the series premiere, it was reported in March 2022 that Hulu had already renewed the series for a second season, as part of a multi-season order, with a total of forty episodes; the series was called a "premium" version of Keeping Up with the Kardashians.
-During the months of May and July 2022, the Kardashian sisters posted behind-the-scenes pictures from the series on their social media accounts, hinting at a second season.
-In June, on an episode of Deadline's Crew Call podcast, executive producer Danielle King confirmed that a second season was in production, revealing that Kourtney and Travis Barker's wedding was filmed.
+Ahead of the series premiere, it was reported in March 2022 that Hulu had already renewed the series for a second season, as part of a multi-season order, with a total of forty episodes; the series was called a "premium" version of Keeping Up with the Kardashians.
+During May–July 2022, the Kardashian sisters posted behind-the-scenes pictures from the series on their social media accounts, hinting at a second season.
+In June, it was confirmed that filming for the second season was underway.
+On an episode of Deadline's Crew Call podcast, executive producer Danielle King confirmed that a second season was in production, stating that Kourtney and Travis Barker's wedding was filmed.
 However, Kourtney later clarified that the season covers "everything leading up till [their wedding]".
 In July, Hulu announced that the second season would premiere in September 2022.
 It consisted of ten episodes.
 Days ahead of the second season's premiere in September 2022, Kourtney revealed in an interview with E!
 News that a third season was in production.
+The third season was announced in March 2023; it premiered on May 25, 2023.

+During Disney's upfront presentation in May 2023, it was announced that Hulu extended the show's forty-episode order, with an additional twenty episodes—renewing it up to a sixth season.
+In June, executive producers Danielle King and Ben Winston revealed that production for the fourth season was underway.
+The fourth season was announced on July 27, 2023—the same day the third season's finale was released.
+The fifth season was filmed in late 2023 and announced in March 2024.
+As the fifth-season finale was released, on July 25, Hulu announced a twenty-episode order for the series, comprising the previously ordered sixth season and an additional ten episodes.

 Release

-The Kardashians premiered on April 14, 2022, on Hulu in the United States, and is released weekly on Thursdays.
-It premiered simultaneously internationally on Disney+ under the dedicated streaming hub Star, as an original series, Disney+ Hotstar, and on Star+ in Latin America.
+The Kardashians premiered on April 14, 2022, on Hulu in the United States; episodes were released weekly on Thursdays.
+It premiered simultaneously internationally on Disney+ under the dedicated streaming hub Star, as an original series, Disney+ Hotstar, and on now-defunct Star+ in Latin America.
+In 2022 and 2023, the series aired two seasons per year; one premiering in the spring and another in the fall.
+Since 2024, only one season has been released per year, in the spring.

 The first season consisted of ten episodes, with the season finale being released on June 16, 2022.
 The second season premiered on September 22, 2022, following the same release schedule as the first season.
-The season premiere picked up where the season one finale ended.
+The season premiere picked up where the first season-finale ended.
+The third season premiered on May 25, 2023, with the fourth season premiering on September 28, 2023.
+The fifth season premiered on May 23, 2024.
+The sixth season premiered on February 2, 2025.